tachidok/chapchom/docs/source/installation.rst

 * Ubuntu 18.04.2 LTS 64 bits
 * Ubuntu 18.04.5 LTS 64 bits

-.. note:: Please refer to the `original documentation
+.. note:: Please refer to the `OpenBLAS project original documentation
           <https://www.openblas.net/>`_ in case you have problems with
           the installation.

 **Requirements**

-Double-check that no previous installation of OpenBLAS is part of your system.
-If that is the case we recommend you to uninstall them before continuing.
+* Double-check that no previous installation of OpenBLAS is part of your system.
+If that is the case we recommend you to uninstall them before continue.

   **Ubuntu 16.04 LTS 64 bits**